Happy Friday, Friends! It has been a week full of surprises around here!

 • Pray for Kris's son-in-law Tim that things will continue to go in his favor at work.

 • Pray for Carla's friend Alice who had plastic surgery on her nose due to skin cancer.
+UPDATE: Alice did not have a good outcome with the reconstructive surgery.
+They will be looking at doing another.

 • Carla recently had to deal with a very bitter person.
 She has been very bothered by this, and she does not want this person to steal her JOY.